Gtomika/spring-caching-poc/performance_testing/README.md

 >
 > However, when the cache is turned off, all data is read directly from the database, eliminating the need for the overhead of cache operations.
 If the application's data set is small enough and the queries are efficient, your database might be able to return the data just as quickly, or even quicker, than it could through the cache.

-### Result: external Postgres and Redis

-TODO: how will the results differ if both Postgres and Redis are hosted externally, for example on AWS?
+**TODO**: how will the results differ if both Postgres and Redis are hosted externally, for example on AWS?

+### Result: external API on AWS, local Redis

+TODO